LincKim/Flatdango-Web-App/README.md

 ### GETTING STARTED
 If you need to clone this repo then these are the steps to take:

-Open a terminal / command line interface on your computer and navigate to your desired directory to clone the repository.
+Open a terminal / command line interface on your computer and navigate to your desired directory.

 Clone the repo by using the following: